-The idea behind the GBAD approach to graph-based anomaly detection is to find anomalies in graph-based data where the anomalous substructure (or subgraph) in a graph is part of (or attached to or missing from) a normative pattern.
-We assume a measure $d(G_1, G_2)$ of the distance between two graphs G_1 and G_2 .
-Several such measures have been developed, but we focus on a graph edit distance measure that computes the cost (number of additions, deletions and changes of a node, edge or label) of transforming G_1 into a graph that is isomorphic to G_2 .
+The idea behind our approach to graph-based anomaly detection is to find anomalies in graph-based data where the anomalous substructure in a graph is part of (or attached to or missing from) a normative pattern.

-Definition: A substructure S_A is anomalous in graph G if $(0 < d(S_A, S) < T_D)$ and $(P(S_A|S,G) < T_P)$, where S is a normative pattern in G, T_D bounds the maximum distance an anomaly S_A can be from the normative pattern S, and T_P bounds the maximum probability of S_A .
+Definition 2.
+A substructure S_A is anomalous in graph G if $(0 < d(S_A, S) < T_D)$ and $(P(S_A|S) < T_P)$, where S is a normative pattern in G, T_D bounds the maximum distance an anomaly S_A can be from the normative pattern S, and T_P bounds the maximum probability of S_A .

-Definition: The anomalous score of an anomalous substructure S_A based on the normative substructure S in graph G is $d(S_A,S) P(S_A|S,G)$, where the smaller the score, the more anomalous the substructure.
+Definition 3.
+The anomalous score of an anomalous substructure S_A based on the normative substructure S in graph G as $d(S_A, S) P(S_A|S)$, where the smaller the score, the more anomalous the substructure.

 The distance between two graphs can be due to the addition, removal or modification of structure from one graph to the other.
-The probability of S_A given S and G is based on the frequency of S_A among all graphs within distance T_D of S. Therefore, the more anomalous substructure is that which is closer to the normative pattern and appears with lower probability.
-The importance of this definition lies in its relationship to any deceptive practices that are intended to obtain or hide information.
-The United Nations Office on Drugs and Crime states the first fundamental law of money laundering as "The more successful a money-laundering apparatus is in imitating the patterns and behavior of legitimate transactions, the less the likelihood of it being exposed" [4].
+The probability of S_A given S is based on the frequency of S_A among all graphs within distance T_D of S. Therefore, the more anomalous substructure is that which is closer to the normative pattern and appears with lower probability.
+The importance of this definition lies in its relationship to any deceptive practices that are intended to illegally obtain or hide information.

 The advantage of graph-based anomaly detection is that the relationships between entities can be analyzed for structural oddities in what could be a rich set of information, as opposed to just the entities' attributes.
+For instance, take the example situation that occurred at the Enron Corporation [16].
+Using anomaly detection on graphs that represent e-mail correspondences (Fig. 2), such as those between executives at Enron, might help in the prevention of lost revenues, pensions, and jobs.
 However, graph-based approaches have been prohibitive due to computational constraints.
-Because graph-based approaches typically perform subgraph isomorphisms, a known NP-complete problem, most approaches use some type of heuristic to arrive at an approximate solution.
+Because graph-based approaches typically perform subgraph isomorphisms, a known NP-complete problem, in order to address this issue, most approaches use some type of heuristic to arrive at an approximate solution.
 However, this is still problematic, and in order to use graph-based anomaly detection techniques in a real-world environment, we need to take advantage of the structural/relational aspects found in dynamic, streaming data sets.

-III.
-GBAD
+3. GBAD

-The PLADS approach is based on previous work on static graph-based anomaly detection (GBAD) [2].
+The PLADS approach is based on our previous work on static graph-based anomaly detection (GBAD) [8].
 Here we briefly review the GBAD approach.
 There are three general categories of anomalies in a graph: insertions, modifications and deletions.
 Insertions would constitute the presence of an unexpected vertex or edge.
 Modifications would consist of an unexpected label on a vertex or edge.
 Deletions would constitute the unexpected absence of a vertex or edge.
 GBAD discovers each of these types of anomalies.
 Using a greedy beam search and a minimum description length (MDL) heuristic, GBAD first discovers the best substructure, or normative pattern, in an input graph.
-The minimum description length (MDL) approach is used to determine the best substructure(s) as the one that minimizes the following:
+The MDL approach is used to determine the best substructure(s) as the one that minimizes the following:

-$$M(S,G) = DL(G \mid S) + DL(S)$$
+$$M(S,G) = DL(G|S) + DL(S)$$

 where G is the entire graph, S is the substructure, DL(G|S) is the description length of G after compressing it using S, and DL(S) is the description length of the substructure.
+In short, using the Minimum Description Length principle, the graph is represented as the number of bits needed to encode an adjacency matrix representation of the graph.
+Thus, the substructure that reduces the number of bits the most (by replacing all instances of the substructure with a single vertex) is considered the best substructure.